 20. Japan’s recycling laws will make you a better occupant of this Earth.

 Garbage needs to be sorted before being dumped.
 Generally, they’re sorted into “burnable/non-burnable”, “recyclable” and different materials, which you can read about in this helpful Tofugu article.
 Make sure you’re throwing your rubbish into the correct bins!

 There’s a famous small village in southwestern Japan, called Kamikatsu, which produces near-zero waste.
 The villages sort their thrash into 34 different categories.
 80% of the town’s rubbish gets recycled, reused or composted, while the rest goes to a landfill.

-21. You’ll wanna get a gift for everyone.
+21. You’ll wanna get a gift for everyone back home.

-Because Japan’s packaging is always over the top.
+Because Japan’s gift packaging is always over the top.

 I know, it directly contradicts the above point about recycling, but I still need to include this point.
 Japanese have perfected the art of packaging design and gift packaging.
 If you don’t have time to observe this, simply check out the Japanese snack packaging at the airport.
 You’ll wanna buy many boxes for yourself!

 One of the reasons that the mountain is so famous is because, Mount Fuji is almost perfectly symmetrical!
 And it changes looks every now and then.
 The best look of Mount Fuji has got to be when it’s snow-capped.